How to Watch the WNBA on Wednesday: TV Channel, Game Times and Odds

 - Spread: -1.5

-The Wings hope to pick up a road win at the Aces on Wednesday at 10:00 PM ET.
+The Storm hit the road the Dream on Wednesday at 7:00 PM ET.

 How to Watch